tlswg/tls13-spec/draft-ietf-tls-tls13.md

 included in ClientHello.
 Interoperability with such buggy servers is a complex topic beyond the scope of this document, and may require multiple connection attempts by the client.

-TLS clients that wish to negotiate with older servers MAY send any value { 03, XX } as the record layer version number.
-Typical values would be { 3, 0 }, the lowest version number supported by the client, and the value of ClientHello.client_version.
-No single value will guarantee interoperability with all old servers, but this is a complex topic beyond the scope of this document.

 ## Compatibility with SSL